es-sns121/QT-EPICS-Monitor/README.md

 The GUI implements a tab mechanism, allowing multiple records' data to be viewed at once.

+The moc\_put.cpp file is the output of the Qt 'moc' program. 'moc' means Meta Object Comiler.
+This file is generated, and does not have to be written.

 ## Beta

 Beta builds on alpha by splitting the code up into a model/view relationship.